Teach Pilates

 Can I learn Pilates if I am a Yoga teacher

-You just need to love Pilates, and want to share that with others.
+You just need to love Pilates and want to share that with others.

-Click here to find which Pilates course can you pick to learn and get a certification for teaching Pilates at your yoga studio.
+Click here to find which Pilates course you pick to learn and get a certification for teaching Pilates at your yoga studio.

 The most sought-after Pilates certified qualification that most gyms or fitness centres will ask for is a Level 3 Diploma in teaching Pilates.
-This though depends if you seek a job as a Pilates instructor in a gym.
-Otherwise, at your studio basic Pilates training for a few weeks is enough to teach Pilates in the yoga studio.
+This, though, depends if you seek a job as a Pilates instructor in a gym.
+Otherwise, at your studio, basic Pilates training for a few weeks is enough to teach Pilates in the yoga studio.

 Send Us a Message